Updates on the ObamaCare Website (HealthCare.Gov)

 You Don’t Need to Use the Website to Get Health Insurance

 If you make more than 400% of the Federal Poverty Level you don’t need to use the marketplace, since you aren’t eligible for subsidies.
-You can go directly through a provider or a broker, in some states, and find the right health insurance for you.
-Many brokers and providers can sign you up for a marketplace plan too, but they also rely on the website functioning correctly to do so. (note: only a few States have agents who can sign you up for the marketplaces right now, however more States will have this capability soon).
+You can go directly through a Provider Or A Broker, and find out your options outside the marketplace.
+Many brokers and providers can sign you up for a marketplace plan too, but they also rely on the website functioning correctly to do so.

 ObamaCare Website Facts